Multi-Frequency Oscillation Estimates Arising in Pointwise Ergodic Theory: Abstract

 \section{Abstract}

-We establish essentially optimal $L^2(\mathbb{R})$-estimates for variational variants of the maximal Fourier multiplier operators considered by Bourgain in his work on pointwise convergence of polynomial ergodic averages.
-We do so by addressing a simpler operator and then applying cheap interpolation methods.
-While elementary, these methods are strong enough to address the issue of pointwise convergence along fractional parts of real-variable polynomials in the regime $\frac{2d}{d+1} < p \leq \infty$, namely the pointwise convergence of
+We prove essentially optimal $L^p(\mathbb{R})$-estimates for variational variants of the maximal Fourier multiplier operators considered by Bourgain in his work on pointwise convergence of polynomial ergodic averages.
+As a corollary of our methods, we are able to quickly extend a result of Bourgain, namely the pointwise convergence of ergodic averages of integer parts of real-variables polynomials, to a broader class of functions, previously considered in a wide range of contexts by Boshernitzan-Jones-Wierdl.
+Namely, the following averages converge almost everywhere